elliot42/siesta/README.md

 ## Key Concepts

-`siesta` is based on a small number of powerful concepts:
+`siesta` is based on a few concepts:

-1. The HTTP request-response cycle maps beautifully to functional programming (FP).
-All stages of request-to-response processing can be modeled as functions that take a request, and return a response.
-The request handler functions _compose_ with each other into a pipeline that can express all our commonly needed operations, such as "check permissions before handling request."
+1. The HTTP request-response cycle maps cleanly to functional programming (FP): functions that take a request, and return a response.
+The request handler functions _compose_ into a pipeline that can express common operations such as "check permissions before handling request."
 FP handles all the guts of servicing requests powerfully and concisely.

 2. REST semantics are based on two minimal foundations: nouns (resources) and verbs (methods).
 While REST has many other important aspects (e.g. HATEOAS),